drunkleen/leenfetch/leenfetch.1.md

   Set OS detail level (e.g., `name`, `name_version`, `name_model_arch`).
 - `--cpu-temp-unit <UNIT>`
   Select CPU temperature units (`C`, `F`, or `off` to hide).
+- `--format <pretty|json>`
+  Choose human-readable pretty output (default) or machine-readable JSON.
+- `--ssh <HOST>...`
+  Fetch system info from one or more hosts via SSH, then render locally.
+Each host runs `leenfetch --format json` remotely; the output is printed locally using the requested format.
 - `--only <LIST>`
   Render only the listed modules (comma-separated).
 - `--hide <LIST>`